Oscaretz/End-to-end-pipeline-VideoStreaming/docs/README_Full_Data_Analysis.md

 This analysis demonstrates how structured user data can be used to generate actionable insights for streaming platforms.
 By combining statistical methods and visualization techniques, the notebook provides a foundation for further analyses, such as churn prediction or recommendation systems.

 ---

-*This notebook was developed as part of an academic exercise for statistical analysis and portfolio development.*